 This concept is minimalist in its treatment.
 The stroke is consistent throughout which I've worked down to the pixel to ensure equal padding at all angles.

 I've deliberately made geometry, black, and white the three elements in the design to keep it simple as possible.
 The twist here is creating perfect symmetry, like the triangles are looking into a black mirror and the reflection is looking back.

-This concept was inspired by the 2016 solar eclipse and space travel in general.
-I wanted to hone into a point on one of the angles and make it seem like the last rays of light was hitting it and creating a solar flare.
-This tied in with Alto being at the forefront of new media by emulating a first light after complete darkness.
-It also plays well on screen-based media because of its high contrast and dramatic lighting used as texture to highlight the shapes.
+The tie-in with this product concept was to make it appear as the forefront of new media by emulating first light after darkness.
+It also plays well with screen-based media because of its high contrast and dramatic lighting used as texture to highlight the shapes.